 In some cases, personal leasing may actually be the appropriate option for certain businesses.
-For example, if you are a self-employed person who has recently just started your own business, you may not have the three months’ business bank statements required by most funders for a business lease.
+For example, if you are a self-employed person who has recently just started your own business, you may not have the credit history most funders require for a business lease.
 In this case, personal leasing may be the better option.
 If you’re unsure, your sales consultant will be able to help.

 Pick-ups are an exception.
 Although dealt with by our van specialists, these vehicles, like our lease cars, are readily available to both personal and business customers, provided you are financially eligible.

-For more information about van leasing with us, please see our van leasing FAQs.
+For more information about van leasing with us, please see our van leasing guide.

 To be granted finance on a business lease basis, you will need to provide three months’ business bank statements.

-If yours is a new business and you are unable to do this, you may be able to lease a vehicle on a personal basis instead.
+If your business is new (e.g. trading under 2 years), you may not be eligible for business finance but may be able to lease a vehicle on a personal basis instead.

 The annual car tax on your company car will depend on a number of factors:

-To work out the annual car tax on your company vehicle, use our company car tax calculator.
+To work out the annual car tax on your company vehicle, you can use HRMC's company car tax calculator.

-Shorter contracts mean you are able to change your vehicle more often, while longer contracts will generally mean cheaper monthly payments.
+A shorter lease contract means you can change your vehicle more often, while longer contracts will generally mean cheaper monthly payments.
 It’s worth noting that if you take a 48 month (four year) agreement, you will be responsible for the MOT and any servicing requirements as stipulated by the finance company in the final year of the contract.

 All of our lease contracts include the following:

-Yes – your leasing agreement will include Road Fund Licence (otherwise known as vehicle tax) either for the duration of the contract or 12 months.
+Yes – your leasing agreement will include Road Fund Licence (otherwise known as vehicle tax) for the duration of the contract.
 The length of time tax is covered will depend on the type of contract taken.